The dogs most likely to bite are male, unneutered, and chained.

 The anti-tethering bills that were introduced in the previous session (2013-2014) died of neglect in their respective committees.
 We are now in a new legislative session (2015-2016).
 This means a new opportunity to persuade legislators that anti-tethering legislation is a necessity and needs to be passed.

 On February 3, 2015, Senator Richard Alloway (R-33) introduced legislation in the PA Senate.
 The bill was referred to the Senate Judiciary Committee.
+UPDATE: This bill (SB373) passed the full Senate (45-4) and was referred to the PA House Judiciary Committee on June 5, 2015.

 On February 17, 2015, Representative David Parker (R-115) introduced legislation in the PA House of Representatives.
 The bill was referred to the House Judiciary Committee.